ethereum/populus/docs/quickstart.rst

     $ populus init
     Created Directory: ./contracts
-    Created Example Contract: ./contracts/Example.sol
+    Created Example Contract: ./contracts/Greeter.sol
     Created Directory: ./tests
-    Created Example Tests: ./tests/test_example.py
+    Created Example Tests: ./tests/test_greeter.py

-Your project will now have a ``./contracts`` directory with a single Solidity source file in it named ``Example.sol``, as well as a ``./tests`` directory with a single test file named ``test_example.py``.
+Your project will now have a ``./contracts`` directory with a single Solidity source file in it named ``Greeter.sol``, as well as a ``./tests`` directory with a single test file named ``test_greeter.py``.

 Compiling your contracts
 ------------------------

-Before we compile our project, lets modify the example contract a little to make it more interesting.
-Modify the ``Example.sol`` file to have the following contents.
+Before you compile our project, lets take a look at the ``Greeter`` contract that is generated as part of the project initialization.

 .. code-block:: solidity